Can't Find the Answer? Ask Us HERE!

 Mixing

 Before applying primer be sure it is mixed thoroughly.
-If stirring, use a paint paddle to mix the primer from top to bottom until thoroughly mixed.
-Take time to mix thoroughly, at least a minute.
-If aerosol is used shake the can for at least one minute once the mixing ball moves freely.
-After every one minute of use, shake the can for 10 seconds.
-The key is to keep primer components thoroughly mixed together.
+If stirring, use a paint paddle and mix from top to bottom for at least one minute.
+If using an aerosol, shake the can for at least one minute once the mixing ball moves freely, then shake for 10 seconds after every minute of use.

 Fusion SEP Self-Etching Primer Application